Medical Negligence

 6 min read time

-A Hospital Trust has apologised and agreed an out of court compensation settlement with a patient after a surgical swab was left in her following an operation to remove cancer.
+A Hospital Trust has apologised and agreed an out-of-court compensation settlement with a patient after a surgical swab was left in her following an operation to remove cancer.

 It caused the 61-year-old patient to need further surgery, leading to her having to postpone her next cycle of chemotherapy treatment.